OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/gitlab.md

 ### GitLab On Cloud

-* Severity, Health Status fields are supported as read only in OpsHub Integration Manager.
+* Severity, Health Status fields are supported as read only in <code class="expression">space.vars.SITENAME</code>.
   * Reason: Write API unavailability.
 * Milestones and Iterations sync is not supported.
 * Synchronization of User fields:
-  * For the user sync, the advanced mapping needs to be configured in the OpsHub Integration Manager where the excel based look-up can be used for user mapping.
+  * For the user sync, the advanced mapping needs to be configured in the <code class="expression">space.vars.SITENAME</code> where the excel based look-up can be used for user mapping.
     * Reason: GitLab Cloud API does not provide the user email.
   * User mapping can be set in the advanced mapping as follows: